Badgerati/Pode/docs/Tutorials/Middleware/Sessions.md

 ### Store

-If supplied, the `Store` must be a valid object with the following required functions:
+If supplied, the `Store` must be a valid `psobject` with the following required `ScriptMethod` members:

 ```powershell
 [hashtable] Get([string] $sessionId)